thejoshperez/ucfconnected/README.md

 # KnightLife / UCF Connected

 A full-stack app that helps students stay on top of their club schedule by adding club meetings directly to their Google Calendar.
 Never miss a meeting again.
-Keep track of your favorite RSO's activities.
+Keep track of your favorite RSO's activities, events, projects, etc.

 ## What it does

-UCF Connected lets students:
+KnightLife lets students:

 - **See club meetings** — Browse meetings for clubs they’re in or interested in.
 - **Add to Google Calendar** — One-click add meetings to their Google Calendar so they get reminders and don’t forget when things are happening.